maheshesh/EKSKafka/DeployKafkaEKS/README.md

 # A Jenkins job is setup with two stages
 1) To deploy the Kafka on EKS
-2) TO test the deployed Kafka pods.
+2) To test the deployed Kafka pods.
 Please note that this stage is not completed, but the idea is for you to pass a bunch of messgaes to the broker and assert that the messages have be consumed successfully

 cd DeployKafkaEKS/variants/dev-small
 kubectl apply -k